 Similar to the rest of the country, we know in Doncaster that health and social care services must work closer together to ensure that people are able to take more control over their own health and remain to remain as healthy and independent as possible.

 To help us on our journey to work closer together, in the coming months, Doncaster Clinical Commissioning Group and Doncaster Council will publish the first ever joint health and care commissioning strategy, which will align with and support delivery of the NHS Long Term Plan and at the same time, focus on local health and care priorities.
-Further details about this plan are available here
+Further details about the joint health and social care commissioning strategy are available here.

 Hospital Services Review